aktowns/termbox-ffi/README.md

 ### Building

-Once the project is properly cloned, the Termbox library must be build with `bundle exec rake compile`.
+Once the project is properly cloned, the Termbox library must be built with `bundle exec rake compile`.

 To run examples, use `bundle exec ruby ./examples/FILENAME`